 Normal and abnormal values differ for babies born with low birth weight.
 In general, normal results are as follows:

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-High levels of 17-OH progesterone may be due to:
+A high level of 17-OH progesterone may be due to:

-In infants with CAH, 17-OHP levels range from 3,000 - 40,000 ng/dL.
+In infants with CAH, the 17-OHP level ranges from 2,000 to 40,000 ng/dL.
 In adults, a level greater than 200ng/dL may be due to nonclassical adrenal hyperplasia.